 “We were told that we would come to a point in our lives as Anishinaabe people, where we would be faced with a path with a fork in it...In the Time of the Seventh Fire, which is the time that we are in now, we are told that we would have a choice between two paths: one path they said would be well worn, but it would be scorched, and the other path would not be well-worn, and it would be green.
 It would be our choice upon which path to embark.
 I'm pretty sure that this moment in time is now, where we must take the initiative and have the courage to make that green path.”
 Winona LaDuke, "Material Health : Design Frontiers"

-In June 2021, HML’s co-directors, Alison Mears and Jonsara Ruth, visited White Earth, in Northern Minnesota, to speak with Winona LaDuke about hemp production, visit a local lumber mill, meet the women who are in need of housing and learn more about the specific needs of families and the general needs of the community.
-During this visit we learned that there are multiple opportunities to invigorate local industries, from the manufacturing of industrial hemp for various uses to the production of wall hung solar panels that are made locally.
+Since June 2021, HML’s co-directors, Alison Mears and Jonsara Ruth, have visited White Earth, in Northern Minnesota, to speak with Winona LaDuke about hemp production, visit a local lumber mill, meet the women who are in need of housing and learn more about the specific needs of families and the general needs of the community.
+During their visits we learned that there are multiple opportunities to invigorate local industries, from the manufacturing of industrial hemp for various uses to the production of wall hung solar panels that are made locally.
 In the summer and early fall we created a range of architectural designs that were reviewed by the future residents.
-In October, we will return to White Earth to meet with the new homeowner, and with her input finalize the designs for the houses and begin construction documentation.
+October 2021, we returned to White Earth to meet with the new homeowner, and with her input finalize the designs for the houses and begin construction documentation.
 Along with the drawings for construction, we will also create a construction manual that illustrates novel construction techniques to support the local team during construction.
 We will specify and source healthier materials for use in construction.
 The construction will provide on-site training for builders to learn novel construction techniques that can be used on future projects.
 We are also working with Honor the Earth to create and present one of the lessons on Hemp Building for the Inaugural Tribal Hemp class in collaboration with Anishinaabe Agriculture Institute.